Peter Fill: Personal

 Fill is a cousin of retired giant slalom racer and fellow Kastelruther Denise Karbon.
 After junior high school, he started working as an auto body mechanic while attending a vocational school, which he left after becoming more involved in alpine skiing competitions.
 His mother tongue is German but he is also fluent in Italian and English.
 His idol in everyday life is his uncle Norbert Rier, leader of the Kastelruther Spatzen (a well-known folk group, especially in German-speaking countries) who dedicated the song "Wiedermal a super Zeit" to Fill for his silver medal in super-G at the World Championships in Val-d'Isère in 2009.

 Since 2007, Fill's manager has been Andreas Goller, who previously represented Kristian Ghedina.
-His ski technician is South-Tyrolean Sepp Kuppelwieser (who was ski man for Kjetil André Aamodt, the skier who won the most medals in alpine ski history, for ten years).
+His ski technician is South-Tyrolean Sepp Kuppelwieser (who was ski man for Kjetil André Aamodt for ten years).

 During the 2009 season, Atomic, Briko, Finstral, and Leki, as official sponsors and suppliers, decided to reward Fill for his excellent results achieved during the season, offering him the chance to win the Artega GT sport car if he were to capture the downhill at the World Cup finals in Sweden at Åre in March.